TYMG/advanced-css-course/NOTES.md

 Note that the Child Select will select the first child it comes across, but will not make changes to grand-children

+### Building the Tours Section - Part 1

+#### Perspective

+> The **perspective** [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) property determines the distance between the z=0 plane and the user in order to give a 3D-positioned element some perspective.
+Each 3D element with z>0 becomes larger; each 3D-element with z<0 becomes smaller.
+The strength of the effect is determined by the value of this property.

+Please note:

+So the perspective has to be on the parent.

+Also the lower the perspective value, the more dramatic effect will be seen

+[;]: ;

+The `backface-visibility` property  hides the back part of an element.

+`backface-visibility:hidden`